tinqlik/saaspocguide/docs/configure_idp/okta.md

 9. If the settings are correct, a window pops up with a preview of the data mapping
 ![qcs9okta](images/qcs9okta.png)

-10. Check the box for “*I have validated the above data.*” And click on **Confirm**
+10. Check the box for “*I have validated the above data.*” And click on **Confirm**/
 ![qcs10](images/qcs10.png)

-11. Qlik Sense SaaS is now set up to leverage a 3rd party IDP!
-**Note**: *If the tenant had users prior to configuring a 3rd party IDP, if the email addresses correspond, then they will be automatically mapped and licensing/roles will be maintained.
+11. Qlik Sense SaaS is now set up to leverage a 3rd party IDP!/ **Note**: *If the tenant had users prior to configuring a 3rd party IDP, if the email addresses correspond, then they will be automatically mapped and licensing/roles will be maintained.
 Otherwise, clean up will be required for user allocations.
 To check which IDP is being used to authenticate the user, look at the **IDP subject column** in the Users section*
 ![qcs11](images/qcs11.png)